 There probably isn't a vegetarian on the planet who hasn't been asked "Are you getting enough protein?"
-While the amount is important — women need about 45 to 65 grams of protein a day — so is the type.
+While the amount is important — women need, on average, about 45 to 65 grams of protein a day — so is the type.

 If you take a trip back to your old science class, you might remember that protein is made up of smaller components called amino acids, 12 of which are manufactured by the human body.
 Another nine, called essential amino acids, must be obtained from food.
 A complete protein is a protein that contains all of the essential amino acids.
 Animal proteins are complete, including red meat, poultry, seafood, eggs, and dairy, so what's a vegetarian or vegan to do?
 There are a few nonanimal sources that offer complete proteins, so it's important to get your fill of soybeans, blue green algae, hempseed, buckwheat, and quinoa if you're diet is meat-, milk-, or egg-free.